MarcusWentz/eulerswap-parameters/README.md

 Alternative optimization - histogram from liquidity of univ3 - wisdom of the crowd with cryo:
 Instructions for retrieving data using Cryo:

+Cases of volatility lasting: windowed fourier transform, autocorrelation negative, hurst exponent below 0.5

+For example, just as the procedure we used above by extracting the empirical price movement of the pool, we can extract the overall historic liquidity distribution, and simply mimic the behavior - such an approach would mean though that we would be at least two blocks behind (one for reading the data of current liquidity block and one for adjusting eulerswap parameters to fit the liquidity distribution on the next block)

+CEX data vs DEX data over same time interval point out stablecoin arbitrage and strategies possible

 ```bash
 cryo logs \